That was the theme of a conference I attended in London last week.

-Surprisingly of the eleven speakers not one tried to bury print.
+Surprisingly of the eleven speakers, not one tried to bury print.

 Print is not necessarily better than digital it is simply another way of consuming information and is demographic dependent.

-Whether content is read on a tablet or in print the emotional reactions to the content tended to be similar but it is the actual content that determines how and where we consume it.
+Whether content is read on a tablet or in print the emotional reactions to the content tend to be similar but it is the actual content that determines how and where we consume it.

-Personalising individual bottles with christian names led to a 7% increase in consumption, 2.1% increase in sales and 18.3 million impressions.
+Personalising individual bottles with Christian names led to a 7% increase in consumption, a 2.1% increase in sales and 18.3 million impressions.

 Coke’s marketing goal was to engage with a younger audience and they achieved this by making it personal and individual.

 The physical printing of names on the bottle created greater engagement, interaction and differentiation.